2003, Amsterdam, The Netherlands

 “Yes, I’ll have a coffee.”

 The bartender smiled broadly and turned toward the espresso machine.
-In a couple minutes, he returned and handed me a small china cup and saucer.
+In a couple of minutes, he returned and handed me a small china cup and saucer.
 The espresso was a fragrant dark brown, with a thin créma covering the surface.
 In addition to the espresso, the saucer held a three-inch long tube of sugar, a small espresso spoon, and a small cookie.
 Wonderful.

 “American?” the bartender asked.